Bern's Steak House in Tampa, Florida, is an award-winning restaurant that has been satisfying carnivorous cravings for more than 60 years.

 Cheese

-A selection of cow, goat, and sheep's cheeses are also available in one-once portions and can be accompanied by honeycomb, white truffle honey, or olives.
+A selection of cow, goat, and sheep's cheeses are also available in one-ounce portions and can be accompanied by honeycomb, white truffle honey, or olives.

 Soups and Salads

-Soups and salads are available a la carte; however, all steak entrees include French onion soup, house salad with your choice of dressing, baked potato, onion rings, and the vegetable of the evening.
+Soups and salads are available a la carte; however, all steak entrees include French onion soup, house salad with your choice of dressing, baked potato, onion rings, and the vegetables of the evening.

 Steaks